feddieminas/django_fantasy_foot_track/README.md

   - Features
     - Registration, Login and User's Profile section
     - An initial home page explanation and browse to the three categories
-    - Three sections with each categories cards published, create, upvotes and comments
+    - Three sections with each categories cards published, cards create, upvotes, comments published, comments create
     - A donate section
     - A graphs section demostrating categories numerical stats